K1 Fiancee Visa FAQ

 A: Usually, yes.
-If your fiancée has unmarried minor children (under the age of 21), they can usually accompany their parent to the U.S. on K-2 visas if they are properly listed on the I-129f fiancée visa petition.
-My attorney fee does not increase if there are children that will be listed on the I-129f petition.
-Note however that each child will have to satisfy all other visa eligibility criteria, and custody issues relating to the child’s other biological parent might prevent a child from being able to move to the U.S.
+If your fiancée has unmarried minor children (under the age of 21), they can usually accompany their parent to the U.S. on K-2 visas.
+Each child will have to satisfy all visa eligibility criteria, and custody issues relating to the child’s other biological parent might prevent a child from being able to move to the U.S.

 Q: Why should I petition for a K-1 visa rather than having my fiancée apply for a tourist visa at the U.S. Consulate?